-CASS[®] S3 is intended to be assembled, delineated, and maintained within specific state and federal guidelines.
-It is important for the state/specifying agency the use of a highway product to select the most appropriate product configuration for site specifications.
+CASS[®] is intended to be assembled, delineated, and maintained within the state/specifying agency and federal guidelines.
+It is important for the state/specifying agency specifying the use of a highway product to select the most appropriate product configuration for site specifications.